For Muscular, Joint and Body Wellbeing

 Who is Eligible?

-The JCUHealth Physiotherapy Clinic provides services to those who would have difficulty accessing physiotherapy in any other way.
+The JCU Musculoskeletal Physiotherapy Clinic provides services to those who would have difficulty accessing physiotherapy in any other way.

 Clients who have a Third Party Claim for motor vehicle accident or are able to claim through Workcover are INELIGIBLE to attend the clinic.
-Everyone else is welcome, including those with private health insurance.
+Everyone else is welcome but no claims can be made through private health insurance.

 Physiotherapists are health professionals who are trained to assess and treat the underlying causes of conditions altering the movement of the body.
 Physio students are trained to provide: